Heating Solutions for Homeowners

 What are ‘setback controls’?

-In brief, setback controls enable an air source heat pump to operate efficiently as possible while never being completely switched off.
-This set up, which your installer will be able to assist with during your system handover, will ask the heat pump system to operate during a series of ‘energised’ and ‘setback’ periods during the course of the day.
+In brief, setback controls enable an air source heat pump to operate as efficiently as possible while never being completely switched off.
+This set up, which your heat pump installer will be able to assist with during your system handover, will ask the heat pump system to operate during a series of ‘energised’ and ‘setback’ periods during the course of the day.
 The energised periods will be during the parts of the day when the home is occupied, usually first thing in the morning and evening.
 Meanwhile, the setback periods will be enabled during the unoccupied hours of the day and at night.
 Let us now look at what these two periods look like in reality.

-Energised timings
+Energised timings for a heat pump

 When you first wake up and during the evening, you will want your rooms to be warmer so during the hours of 6am-9am and 6pm-10pm, your heat pump system can be set to operate in an ‘energised’ state.
 What this means is that the system will run at the required higher flow temperature and will be able to warm up the rooms to an average temperature of 21ºC, for example.

-Setback timings
+Setback timings for a heat pump

 When you are away from the home or asleep, you will not require or need your rooms to be as warm as they are during the occupied periods referenced above, so this is when your heat pump system can be set to operate in a ‘setback’ state.
 When operating in setback mode, the system’s flow temperature will be reduced so that during the hours of 10am-4pm and at night, the average room temperatures can be 18-19ºC.
 The important point to note here is the difference in temperature between the energised and setback phases is not too large, just a couple of degrees.